Small Island 2019

 Adapted for the stage by Helen Edmundson, Small Island follows three intricately connected stories.
 Hortense yearns for a new life away from rural Jamaica, Gilbert dreams of becoming a lawyer, and Queenie longs to escape her Lincolnshire roots.
 Hope and humanity meet stubborn reality as the play traces the tangled history of Jamaica and the UK.

-National Theatre Live broadcast on Thu 27 June
+Small Island was broadcast on National Theatre Live on Thu 27 June 2019

 Please note: This production contains strobe-like effects.